frankhale/ghosts-of-yarrow/notes/Story.md

 *Actually come to think of it I think I'll hand draw a map and just scan it in as a graphic.*

-Requirements:

-NOTE: Okay so I am seriously influenced by games in the series of The Elder Scrolls so I'd like to incorporate some of the core game play aspects into this.

-- Free roaming
-	- Internally the map will be 2D top down and act like an old school RPG but the player won't see a map, instead only see text to let him know what is going on in the game.
-- Player leveling
-	- Skills:
-		- Meditation
-		- Pick Pocket / Theft
-		- Bribery
-		- Magic
-- Magic?
-- Lots of items to find, receive as a reward or buy
-- Battle system
-	- Will work similiar to how battles worked in Lord of Ultima.
-Behind the scenes various math formulas (dice rolling) in conjunction with various skills and strengths will go into determining how one performs in a battle / fighting scene.

-NOTES:

-- Yarrow is a large island
-	- It will have all of the various terrain types
-		- Mountains
-		- Rivers
-		- Lakes
-		- Hills
-		- Forests
-- City names:
-	- Irdana: The closest town to the characters starting position
-	- Maria
-	- Sonara
-	- Tempor
-- Setting: There will be modern aspects such as clothing and lifestyle that feels as though it could exist in the 21st century but the game will play like a fantasy role playing game in the style of old school RPGs but without graphics.

 ###NOTE: This isn't necessarily meant to read from top to bottom.

 You find yourself in the middle of a field, it's nighttime and you don't